-Port-based The incoming packets on each LAN port which are mapped to specific queues, ba on the mappings. • Queue- Select the queue to map the traffic coming on the individual LAN po Range is from 1 to 4.
+Port-based The incoming packets on each LAN port which are mapped to specific queues, based on the mappings. • Queue - Select the queue to map the traffic coming on the individual LAN ports.
+Range is from 1 to 4. • Link Aggregate Group (LAG) Port Queue - When LAG is enabled, all traffic entering this LAG interface is mapped using a configured queue.